SSL0/Simple-FaceRec/README.md

 # Add new person
 In the project folder create a directory named "train": `mkdir train`.
-Next, run the file "new_person.py", then put the person in front of the camera that you want to add for recognition, the program will ask for his name.
+Next, run the file **new_person.py**, then put the person in front of the camera that you want to add for recognition, the program will ask for his name.

 # Recognition
 Run the file "main.py", the console will display the names of people who are in front of the camera.

-# P.S
-Sorry for english!)
-I used google translate.
+**P.S Sorry for english!)
+I used google translate.**